thanakorntha/sql-challenge/case-study-answers/case-1-danny-diner/README.md

 Introduction and Problem Statement
 --------------------------------------------------

-Danny is a passionate entrepreneur, openning Japanese restaurant since 2021, selling only his 3 favourite foods such as:

-- 🍣 Sushi
-- 🍛 Curry
-- 🍜 Ramen

-He has been collecting basic data about his customers, such as their visiting patterns, spending habits, and favorite menu items.
-He wants to use this data to **improve his business and make smarter decisions about his customer loyalty program**.
-He has provided a sample of his customer data, and he hopes that you can use it to write SQL queries that will help him answer his questions.
+Danny is a serious Japanese food enthusiast, and in early 2021, he took a leap of faith to turn his passion into a business.
+He opened Danny’s Diner&mdash;a cozy spot serving his top three favorites: sushi, curry, and ramen.

+But now, Danny needs your help to keep his beloved diner thriving.
+Over the past few months, he’s gathered some basic data from his customers, yet he’s unsure how to use it to make smarter business decisions.
+He wants to dive into this data to understand his customers’ habits, spending patterns, and favorite menu items.
+By uncovering these insights, Danny hopes to create more personalized experiences for his loyal diners.

+With your help, Danny plans to use this knowledge to expand his customer loyalty program.
+Additionally, he needs support generating easy-to-use datasets for his team—so they can get insights at a glance without needing to dig into SQL.

 <br>